 If you are applying for an English-language program and have not completed at least 3 years of full-time study in an institution where English is the only language of instruction (aside from in language courses) in a country where English is an official language, you must submit your official score in 1 of the language tests noted on our website.
 The official results must be sent directly to us online from the test centre.

 Study Permits for International Applicants

-We strongly recommended that you contact your local Canadian Embassy or High Commission before applying for details about the international application procedures and the length of time required to process a study permit application.
-A study permit is required before you arrive to study here.
+We recommend that you visit the Immigration, Refugees and Citizenship Canada website before applying for details about application procedures and the length of time required to process a study permit application.
+A study permit is required to study in Canada.

 InfoAdmission – University of Ottawa